 2012 was a pretty epic year for 3Run Parkour.
 With trips to Mexico and India, a highly acclaimed tour of the U.K., a performance at the Udderbelly in London and a catwalk appearance for Armani, the guys and girl of Britain’s most successful troupe of freerunners certainly had a busy time of it.
 On top of this, they managed to squeeze in a high profile public appearance to support a media campaign promoting ‘travel by foot” in the run up to the Olympic Games, with personal input from Boris himself.

 Despite the huge success in 2012, we’re assured that 2013 will be even bigger.
 Courtesy of the good people at HTC, Love Extreme Sports spoke to Michael Wilson, member of 3Run Parkour and expert practitioner of the art of movement.
 We discussed Michael’s own experience of freerunning, his group’s plans for 2013 and the future of parkour in general.

-The first thing that’s apparent when speaking to Mike is his overwhelming dedication to his art.
+The first thing that’s apparent when speaking to Mike is his huge dedication to his art.
 He is wholeheartedly committed to promoting freerunning to anyone and everyone.
 For Mike, parkour and freerunning aren’t just pastimes or even passions, they are states of mind.
-In his own words, those individuals who become hooked by freerunning develop “the eyes of a traceur”, reinterpreting mundane cityscapes as athletic and artist playgrounds with limitless possibility.
+In his own words, those individuals who become hooked by freerunning develop “the eyes of a traceur”, reinterpreting mundane cityscapes as athletic playgrounds.

 Words: Al Cuin